cgiffard/Behaviour-Assertion-Sheets/README.md

 Behaviour Assertion Sheets (Bas, pronounced 'base') are a way to describe how a web page fits together, make assertions about its structure and content, and be notified when these expectations are not met.
+It's a bit like selenium, if you've ever used that.

 You could: